 If your bike has the right frame size, you will be able to comfortably stand over the cross bar.
 You will be able to stop safely, rather than having to fall helplessly sideways until your foot hits the ground!

-Height, Inseam Length and Reach – the Three Vital Measurements to determine the bike frame size
+Height, Inseam Length and Reach – the Three Vital Measurements for Bike Frame Size Measurement

 Height and Inseam Length